Lee-jr-81/dailyPlanner/README.md

 ## Credits

 I would like to give attribution to EDX for supplying the CSS and HTMl files which i used to kickstart the project.
+I would like to give attribution to jfisher396 for highlighting a useful function call i implemented in my codebase.

 ## MIT License